 Common name: Dwarf Kerrawang

-Description: Prostrate shrub forming dense mats 30–50 c. across and up to 5 cm high, sparsely sprinkled with stellate hairs.
+Description: Prostrate shrub forming dense mats about 30–50 diam. and up to 5 cm high, sparsely covered with stellate hairs.

-Leaves ovate to lanceolate, mostly 2–6 cm long, 5–20 mm wide, apex obtuse, margins irregularly crenate or lobed, lobes ± acute; upper surface green and glabrescent, lower surface sparsely tomentose; petiole 10–20 mm long.
+Leaves ovate to narrowly ovate, mostly 2–6 cm long, 5–20 mm wide, apex obtuse, margins irregularly crenate or lobed, lobes almost acute; upper surface green and glabrescent, lower surface sparsely tomentose; petiole 10–20 mm long.

 APNI* Provides a link to the Australian Plant Name Index (hosted by the Australian National Botanic Gardens) for comprehensive bibliographic data

 ***The AVH map option provides a detailed interactive Australia wide distribution map drawn from collections held by all major Australian herbaria participating in the Australian Virtual Herbarium project.